semgrep/semgrep-docs/docs/semgrep-sc/sc-triage-remediation.md

 ## Assessing and triaging dependency findings and usages

 **Prerequisite:** At least one repository that scans for dependencies through Semgrep Supply Chain.
-See [Scanning open-source dependencies](/docs/semgrep-sc/scanning-open-source-dependencies).
+See [Scanning open source dependencies](/docs/semgrep-sc/scanning-open-source-dependencies).

 To view the latest findings of Semgrep Supply Chain: